 No menu items!

 To reduce the frequency of the most severe respiratory illnesses, the Caja is promoting vaccinations against the flu.
-Many hospitals, clinics and pharmacies throughout the country offer injections for about $12.
+Many hospitals, clinics and pharmacies throughout the country offer injections for just a small price.
 The World Health Organization recommends immunization for those who are most vulnerable to complications from the flu, National Children’s Hospital doctor José Hurtado said.

 Hurtado said children 6 months to 3 years old should get vaccinated, as well as parents, caretakers and adults over 65.
 People with chronic diseases such as immune disorders, asthma and heart problems should also use the flu vaccine.